 Like in all of Anthony's shows, rebellion is a running undercurrent—it's the type of viewpoint that a 19-year-old would gravitate toward.
 No, Uncle Tony wasn't going to see the pyramids of Egypt, and he sure as hell wasn't going to hold his hands up for a photo at the Tower of Pisa.
 It's not that travel isn't about these so-called tourist traps; it can be.
 It's that getting out there is mostly about finding more than what you've come to expect.

 The world feels smaller with fewer undiscovered locales, but Anthony showed that a little-known restaurant or a completely unknown home can be exotic.
 It's the unfamiliar that makes for the adventure, and for better or worse, improvisation is a part of that.

 Not long after I first saw No Reservations, I decided to study abroad in Prague.
 To say that my parents were nervous about this choice is an understatement.
 They wanted me to explore on my own, of course.
 But I should mention that I have cerebral palsy, so watching travel and traveling are two different things.
-I can't do everything an able-bodied person can do.
+I can't do everything a non-disabled person can do.
 I have to think on my feet, and I have to depend on others.
 I went anyway—so terrified that I cried all the way to the airport—and it turned out to be one of the best decisions of my life.
 A few years later, I moved to London for grad school, watching every episode of The Layover before I went.